William Brydon

-William Brydon (10 October 1811 – 20 March 1873) was a British doctor who was assistant surgeon in the Bengal Army during the First Anglo-Afghan War, famous for reportedly being the only member of an army of 4,500 men, plus 12,000 accompanying civilians, to reach safety in Jalalabad at the end of the 1842 retreat from Kabul.
+William Brydon (10 October 1811 – 20 March 1873) was a British medical doctor who was assistant surgeon in the Bengal Army during the First Anglo-Afghan War, famous for reportedly being the only member of an army of 4,500 men, plus 12,000 accompanying civilians, to reach safety in Jalalabad at the end of the 1842 retreat from Kabul.
+He also saw action during the Siege of Lucknow when he was holed up alongside Henry Lawrence.

 Early life

 Brydon was born in London, second son and second of eight children of merchant William Brydon (1761-1843) and Mary Ann (1783-1841), née Comberbach.
 He studied medicine at University College London and at the University of Edinburgh.
-He subsequently was appointed as a surgeon in the Bengal Army of the British East India Company.
+In 1835, he subsequently was appointed as an assistant surgeon in the Bengal Army of the British East India Company.